Sleepy-Heads/alarm_clock_app/README.md

 ### 2. Screen Archetypes

 * Stream
-   * User can make an alarm
+   * User can click "create an alarm"
-   * User can choose the puzzle and variety of difficulty to choose from
+   * User can view their alarms
+   * User can toggle alarm on or off
+   * User gets alarm pop-up, telling them to solve puzzle

 * Detail
+   * User can create alarm
-   * User can choose from a memory puzzle or math problem
+   * User can choose the puzzle and level of difficulty

+* Detail
-   * User can turn off alarm using the puzzle
+   * User can solve the puzzle in order to turn off the alarm

 * Settings
    * User can edit their settings